Brickendonbury: Postwar years and Modern era

 Geoffrey Bayldon starred as the main character of Catweazle, a time traveling wizard.

 Following the war, Brickendonbury returned to civilian use.
-The mansion served as offices for the Hertfordshire County Council’s Highways Department and later accommodated the National Agricultural Advisory Service and the War Agricultural Executive.
-During this period, the estate’s grounds fell into neglect, and the building’s interior was repainted in the standard government beige typical of the era.
-Just before its restoration by the Malaysian Rubber Producers’ Research Association in 1971, the property was used as a filming location for the children’s television series Catweazle.
+The mansion served as offices for the Hertfordshire County Council's Highways Department and later accommodated the National Agricultural Advisory Service and the War Agricultural Executive.
+During this period, the estate's grounds fell into neglect, and the building's interior was repainted in the standard government beige typical of the era.
+Just before its restoration by the Malaysian Rubber Producers' Research Association in 1971, the property was used as a filming location for the children's television series Catweazle.

 In subsequent decades, Brickendonbury was revitalized as the site of the Tun Abdul Razak Research Centre (TARRC), a major rubber research laboratory.
 The mansion was carefully restored to provide functional yet elegant office and meeting spaces, while the surrounding grounds were rehabilitated.
-Purpose-built laboratories, a mill room, a library, and development facilities were added, many of them integrated behind the preserved façade of the Pearsons’ model farm, which still bears the family motto: “Do it with thy might.”
+Purpose-built laboratories, a mill room, a library, and development facilities were added, many of them integrated behind the preserved façade of the Pearsons' model farm, which still bears the family motto: "Do it with thy might."

-In the early 2000's, the Malaysian government entertained notions to establish a sports complex at the estate called the Brickendonbury Sports High-Performance Training Centre (HPTC), which would have costed approximately 70 million RM, and would have required the destruction of several historic buildings on the site.
+In the early 2000s, the Malaysian government entertained notions to establish a sports complex at the estate called the Brickendonbury Sports High-Performance Training Centre (HPTC), which would have costed approximately 70 million RM, and would have required the destruction of several historic buildings on the site.
 The East Herts Council government rejected the Malaysian application, noting that proper environmental surveys had not been performed, and the sports complex was not constructed.
-The Malaysian Minister of Youth and Sports at the time, Azalina Othman Said, was caught in the middle of a scandal with the Malaysian press wondering where the money that had already been allocated to the site had went, and Malaysians called on her to resign.
+The Malaysian Minister of Youth and Sports at the time, Azalina Othman Said, was caught in the middle of a scandal with the Malaysian press wondering where the money that had already been allocated to the site had gone, and Malaysians called on her to resign.
 These events came to be known as the Brickendonbury Scandal.

 As of 2016, restoration work continued, including the reinstatement of the original cast-iron balcony on the south front.
 Today, the estate serves both scientific and community purposes.
 In addition to housing TARRC and Rubber Consultants, it hosts conferences, training sessions, and private events such as wedding receptions.